Debris cleared from New York buildings' collapse; focus on gas lines

-NEW YORK New York City emergency crews have cleared the majority of debris from the site where two apartment buildings collapsed in a gas explosion and are nearing the underground area where the gas lines are located, officials said on Saturday.
+NEW YORK, March 15 New York City emergency crews have cleared the majority of debris from the site where two apartment buildings collapsed in a gas explosion and are nearing the underground area where the gas lines are located, officials said on Saturday.

 Crews made "significant headway clearing the site" on Saturday and were helped by mild weather, New York City Fire Department spokesman Michael Parrella said.